 Fitness Level: You'll need to have good fitness levels for this trek.
 You'll be hiking for 5-7 hours each day on 4 consecutive days of hiking.
 The route isn’t overly technical and doesn’t reach high altitudes, so beginner hikers will be fine - providing you're already pretty active and a pair of broken in hiking boots.

-12. An Expedition Through the Canadian Wilderness
+12. Canoe Expedition in the Yukon Wilderness

 If you want to push yourself harder, check out our range of challenging adventures, for small groups in remote places.